In Bruges: Plot

-On the train, Ray is identified by the Canadian couple he attacked in the restaurant and is escorted by the police back to Bruges.
+Meanwhile, police stop Ray's train in the Belgian countryside; they detain Ray for attacking the Canadians and escort him back to Bruges.
 Chloë bails him out and the two share a drink on the market square beneath the Belfry of Bruges.
-Harry arrives in Bruges and rushes through the streets towards Ray's hotel, but spots Ken sitting outside a cafe.
-As the two have a drink, Harry boasts that if he himself had killed a child, he would have immediately taken his own life.
-Ken argues that Ray is trying to better himself and deserves a chance at redemption.
-Harry is sceptical, so Ken suggests they ascend the bell tower for a shootout away from witnesses.
-At the top, Harry pulls his handgun on Ken, but Ken refuses to retaliate.
-Confused, Harry cannot bring himself to kill Ken, so he shoots him in the leg as punishment for not killing Ray.
-Seeing Ray at the square, Eirik climbs the tower to inform Harry, who is helping Ken down the tower.
-Ken tries to disarm Harry, who shoots him in the neck and rushes down.
-Bleeding heavily, Ken drags himself back to the top of the tower and jumps into the square.
-Ray rushes to Ken's mangled body and learns of Harry's arrival.
-Just before he dies, Ken tells him to take his gun, but it has been broken in the fall.
+Meanwhile, Harry spots Ken at a café.
+As the two have drinks, Harry boasts that if he himself had killed a child, he would have immediately taken his own life.
+Ken argues that Ray is trying to better himself and deserves a chance at redemption, but Harry is not convinced.
+Ken suggests they ascend the bell tower for a shootout away from bystanders.
+At the top, Ken says he accepts whatever punishment Harry intends.
+A conflicted Harry cannot bring himself to kill Ken, so he shoots him in the leg as punishment for not killing Ray.

+Meanwhile, Eirik crosses the market square and sees Ray and Chloë on a date.
+He runs up the tower to inform Harry, who is helping Ken down the stairs.
+Ken tries to disarm Harry, but Harry shoots Ken in the neck before rushing down the tower.
+Bleeding heavily, Ken drags himself back to the top of the tower and jumps from it to reach Ray first.
+Ken warns Ray with his dying breath, but his gun is broken during the fall, forcing Ray back to the hotel to retrieve his own.

 Harry chases Ray to the hotel; Marie, the pregnant owner, refuses Harry entry, even when he draws his gun.
-To protect the owner and her unborn child, Harry and Ray agree to continue the chase on the canal and Ray, armed with Eirik's loaded gun, jumps on to a passing barge but drops the gun.
+To protect the owner and her unborn child, Harry and Ray agree to continue the chase on a nearby canal.
+Ray jumps onto a passing barge, but loses Eirik's gun.
 Harry wounds Ray with a shot from a distance.
-Ray collapses on the street where Jimmy's film is shooting.
-Harry catches up and repeatedly shoots Ray.
-One of the bullets hits Jimmy (costumed as a schoolboy), blowing his head open.
-Mistakenly believing that he has killed a child, Harry, despite protest from Ray, kills himself.
-Ray is carried past Chloë, Marie and Eirik into an ambulance.
-In narration, Ray reflects on the nature of hell, speculating that it is an eternity in the city of Bruges, and declares that he really hopes he doesn't die.
+Ray stumbles into the street where Jimmy's film is shooting; Jimmy is costumed as a schoolboy.
+Harry catches up and repeatedly shoots Ray with the dumdum bullets.
+One of the bullets hits Jimmy, blowing his head open.
+Harry mistakenly believes that he has killed a child and, despite protests from Ray, kills himself.
+As Ray is loaded into an ambulance, he reflects on the nature of hell, speculating that it is an eternity in the city of Bruges, and hopes desperately that he does not die.

 Cast

 Cultural references

 The plot has similarities to Harold Pinter's 1957 one-act play The Dumb Waiter.
 The film also contains many references to the 1973 Nicolas Roeg film Don't Look Now, including the claim by Chloë that the film-within-a-film is almost an homage to it.
-There is also a nod to film noir, a sequence from Orson Welles' 1958 Touch of Evil that is playing on the television set in Ken and Ray's hotel room.

-The film contains many visual allusions to the work of Hieronymus Bosch, and at one point displays a Bosch painting of the Last Judgement.